jacwellington/mnpopcenter.github.io/README.md

 {% endhighlight %}
 ~~~

+(I can't show you what this would produce on the blog because Github doesn't apply Jekyll to the page you're currently reading, so it doesn't recognize Liquid tags).

 Pygments offers hundreds of languages.
 Some useful ones for us are ruby, python, python3, perl, sql, bash, java, css, yaml, c, c++, js, json, html and text.

-Do not try to use other flavors of markdown fenced code blocks (e.g. "~~~" or "```").
-They will not work in the Jekyll/GitHub Pages ecosystem.
+_Warning: Do not try to use other flavors of markdown fenced code blocks (e.g. "~~~" or "```").
+They will not work in the Jekyll/GitHub Pages ecosystem._

-To create inline code snippets, use the backtick.
+To create inline code snippets, use markdown code spans with the single backtick.
+These _do_ work on GitHub Pages sites.
 For example:

 ~~~
 At the shell, type `gem install hflr` to install the hierarchical fixed length records gem.
 ~~~

+produces

-`gem install hflr`
+At the shell, type `gem install hflr` to install the hierarchical fixed length records gem.

 #### Including Images in Your Posts

 If you want to include images in your posts, add them to the images directory in the repository.
 Then, to reference them in your post, use this combination of markdown syntax and Liquid tag: